 This program offers training in the theory of statistics and biostatistics, computer implementation of analytic methods and opportunities to use this knowledge in areas of biological/medical research.
 The resources of Berkeley Public Health and the UC Berkeley Department of Statistics, together with those of other university departments, offer a broad set of opportunities to satisfy the needs of individual students.
 Furthermore, the involvement of UCSF faculty from the Department of Biostatistics and Epidemiology also enriches instructional and research activities.

-Doctoral graduates most often accept faculty positions in schools of public health and statistics and/or math departments at colleges and universities, both in the United States and abroad.
-Some graduates take research positions, including with pharmaceutical companies and hospital research units, non-profits, and within the tech sector.
+Many doctoral graduates accept faculty positions in schools of public health, medicine, and statistics and/or math departments at colleges and universities, both in the United States and abroad.
+Some graduates take research positions, including with pharmaceutical companies, hospital research units, non-profits, and within the tech sector.

 Maya Petersen MD, PhD